ece-fast-lab/MICRO-2026-ARC/AE2/README.md

 bash program_script/program_spr1.sh chmu_ae_merge_SPL1.cdf
 ```

-Ask the authorized system operator to power-cycle SPR1 because BMC credentials are not included.
-Reconnect after SPR1 finishes booting, and verify the kernel and NUMA topology:
+Ask the authorized system operator to power-cycle the AE host because BMC credentials are not included.
+Reconnect after the target host finishes booting, and verify the kernel and NUMA topology:

 ```bash
 uname -r